fr33n0w/rBrowser/README.md

 <div align="center">

-# ❤️ Developed with love by Franky & Thomas ❤️
+# ❤️ Developed with love by Franky & neoemit ❤️

 </div>